rebecca1230/IntrotoIM/midtermProject/README.md

 For the speed of the puck (xspeed, yspeed), if xspeed is larger than the yspeed, then the puck will slid off the screen, instead of having the chance to bounce up and down in between the screen.
 To sum up, the proportion of the speed of (x,y) is important.

 ## 2/25(Thursday)

-/*
-1. Continue working on the function of start and restart the game.
+1. Continue working on figuring out the function of start and restart the game.
+2. Spent most of the time reviewing concepts that allow me to proceed in creating more sophisticated functions.
-2. Redesigned the background.
+3. Redesigned the background.
-3. Add function that displays the score counts.
-4. Add function that allows the game to end with a determined winner and loser.
-5. Add sound function that makes sound when the puck hits the edges and got hit by the strikers.
-6. Add sound function that makes sound when the player scores the goal and display the text "Good job!" on the screen.

-*/

 **Discoveries:**
 Background(0); should be put under the draw() fuction, or else, rather than create a puck for bouncing back and forth, we will create multiple pucks overlapping each other.